 Technical or Administrative Reasons

-For both SSDI and ERISA disability claims, there are important technical or administrative reasons that could result in a claim denial.
+There are important technical or administrative reasons that could result in a claim denial.
 One of the more common ones is missing a filing deadline.
-SSDI and ERISA have strict filing deadlines that you must meet in order to keep your claim viable.
+ERISA has strict filing deadlines that you must meet in order to keep your claim viable.
 It's important to keep track of them on a calendar and to not miss them.
 Once you miss a filing deadline, it's usually difficult if not impossible to fix it.

 Medical Documentation Insufficient or Incomplete

-Your medical records are the heart and sole of your disability case.
-That's because SSDI and ERISA disability claims are both decided "on the record."
-Whatever is in your medical records at the time the insurance carrier or the administrative law judge (ALJ) is deciding your claim, is what they will use in their decision-making to either approve or deny your claim.
+Your medical records are the foundation of your disability case.
+ERISA disability claims are both decided "on the record."
+Whatever is in your medical records at the time the insurance carrier is deciding your claim, is what they will use in their decision-making to either approve or deny your claim.

 Therefore, your medical records must be consistent, detailed, persuasive, and complete in order to properly support your disability claim.